netx-as/docs/docs/ddos/ddos-guard.md

 ### Context

-`template` command has own subcontext.
-It is possible to switch to the subcontext using the following command.
+The `template` command has its own subcontext.
+Switch to the subcontext using the following command:

 ```
 netx# ddos-guard template <template-name>